tzcytpm/pl-comms-web/README.md

 # config.json

-PL Comms supports a variety of settings to configure default servers, behaviour, themes, etc.
+privateLINE Comms supports a variety of settings to configure default servers, behaviour, themes, etc.
 See the [configuration docs](docs/config.md) for more details.

 # Labs Features

-Some features of PL Comms may be enabled by flags in the `Labs` section of the settings.
+Some features of privateLINE Comms may be enabled by flags in the `Labs` section of the settings.
 Some of these features are described in [labs.md](https://github.com/element-hq/element-web/blob/develop/docs/labs.md).

 # Caching requirements

-PL Comms requires the following URLs not to be cached, when/if you are serving PL Comms from your own webserver:
+privateLINE Comms requires the following URLs not to be cached, when/if you are serving privateLINE Comms from your own webserver:

 ```
 /config.*.json